dgomes/homeGW/README.md

 The objective of this library is to decode information coming from weather station units which can be found online very cheap.

+Furthermore, this library and the example code [hass_serial](https://github.com/dgomes/homeGW/tree/master/examples/hass_serial) can be used with [Home Assistant](http://home-assistant.io) through the use of a [custom component](https://github.com/dgomes/home-assistant-custom-components)

 ## Bill of Materials (BOM)

 - Arduino (any kind of Arduino will do, including esp8266)